chaoss/augur/docs/source/getting-started/usage/make-commands.rst

 --------------
 Run ``make docs`` to generate all documentation.

-``make python-docs``
+``make sphinx-docs``
 --------------------
-Run ``make python-docs`` to generate the library documentation.
+Run ``make sphinx-docs`` to generate the library documentation.

-Run ``make python-docs`` to generate the library documentation, and then to automatically open a new browser tab to view it.
+Run ``make sphinx-docs`` to generate the library documentation, and then to automatically open a new browser tab to view it.

 ``make api-docs``
 ------------------